alan-lira/distributed-mutual-exclusion-algorithms/Naimi-Trehel-v1(No-Fault-Tolerance)/README.md

          4.2) make

       5) Run the following instructions to EXECUTE:
-         5.1) mpiexec -np X naimi-trehel (Where X equals to number of MPI processes)
+         5.1) mpiexec -np X naimi-trehel

+         (Where X equals to number of MPI processes)

+            5.1.1) Include -p argument to print node events on terminal.
+            5.1.2) Include -l argument to log node events into file.

 -------------------------------------